Azure/azureml-examples/CONTRIBUTING.md

 ## Goals

 This repository contains notebooks and sample code that demonstrate how to develop and manage ML workflows using Azure Machine Learning v2 SDK and CLI.
+Use the samples in this repository to try out AzureML SDK and CLI examples on your local machine.

 ## Non-goals